iriusrisk/startleft/docs/startleft-processors/external-threat-model/mtmt/MTMT-Mapping.md

 No need to be in the mapping file.

 StartLeft will extract OTM threats and threat instances, as well as OTM mitigations and mitigation instances from the same MTMT threat.
-Moreover the OTM component to which the OTM threat instance will be added is the destination component of the MTMT threat.
+Moreover, the OTM component to which the OTM threat instance will be added is the destination component of the MTMT threat.

 Currently, Startleft maps threats and mitigations from two kinds of templates: